cseh-szabolcs/doctrine-patterns/README.md

 }
 ```

 3.)
-After you have your query-classes you can use them wherever you want:
+After you have your query-classes implemented just use them wherever you want:

 ```
 $query1 = new FooCollection1Query($depencency1, $depencency2);